interstate-network/iso-evm-hypervisor/README.md

 # Code

 # Jump Table
+The jump table contains 256 jumpdests, one for every byte value.

 # Memory
 The hypervisor’s memory is split into restricted memory and guest memory.
 Restricted memory